kolach/es6-angular-boilerplate/README.md

 ## ES6 Babel Browserify Boilerplate

 This is an boilerplate repo to make it easy to experiment with [ES6].
 It's inspired by [es6-browserify-boilerplate](https://github.com/thoughtram/es6-browserify-boilerplate) but uses babel (formerly 6to5) for transpilation which does not depend on any runtime.

+[Angular Material] is set up for UI.

+[AngularJS New Router] is used for component oriented routing.

+The following frameworks stack is currently set up for unit tests:

+- [Karma]
+- [Mocha]
+- [Chai]
+- [Sinon]

 ### Initial setup